Transitional Government of the Democratic Republic of the Congo: History

-On April 7, 2003, Joseph Kabila was sworn in as transitional president.
+On 7 April 2003, Joseph Kabila was sworn in as transitional president.
 And on the next day, the last of the four agreed vice-presidents was named, Azarias Ruberwa for the RCD-G. He joined Abdoulaye Yerodia Ndombasi for Kabila's government; Jean-Pierre Bemba for the MLC; and Arthur Z'ahidi Ngoma for the political opposition.

-The first cabinet was announced on July 1.
+The first cabinet was announced on 1 July.

-On July 17 2003, the four vice-presidents of the DRC's two-year transitional government took the oath of office in Kinshasa, but a day later on July 18, transitional government officials designated by the RCD-Goma and the MLC refused to take the oath of office because it included swearing allegiance to President Joseph Kabila.
+On 17 July 2003, the four vice-presidents of the DRC's two-year transitional government took the oath of office in Kinshasa, but a day later on 18 July, transitional government officials designated by the RCD-Goma and the MLC refused to take the oath of office because it included swearing allegiance to President Joseph Kabila.

-Over the course of September, a reinforced MONUC presence carried out the "Bunia, weapon-free zone" operation to demilitarize the province.
-They were partially successful, though conflicts continue to permeate the region.
+Over the course of September, MONUC strengthened its presence in Ituri and launched the Bunia "weapon-free zone" mission to demilitarize the area; although it achieved partial results, violence continued to affect the region.
+On 11 June 2004, a renegade faction of the presidential guard led by Major Eric Lenge attempted a failed coup attempt against the transitional authorities.

-On June 11, 2004, the transitional government faced a failed coup attempt by a renegade faction of the presidential guard led by Major Eric Lenge.
+By mid-2005, the government faced widespread protests across the DRC and within diaspora communities after the UDPS and other opposition groups denounced the automatic extension of the transition, accusing leaders of mismanagement and violating the Inter-Congolese Dialogue commitments.
+Demonstrations erupted in Kinshasa, Mbuji-Mayi, Goma, Kananga, Mwene-Ditu, and Tshikapa despite harsh repression that caused deaths and injuries.
+Abroad, Congolese protesters mobilized in Brussels, Paris, Pretoria, and London.
+In Belgium, police blocked several hundred marchers gathered outside the DRC embassy, dispersing them after they chanted anti-government slogans.
+In Paris, tensions rose as protesters confronted guests leaving an embassy reception.
+In Pretoria, Congolese marched peacefully against what they viewed as an illegitimate prolongation of the transition.
+In London, thousands rallied under the "Congolese Rights in the United Kingdom" platform, calling for the removal and delegitimization of the 1+4 transitional power-sharing government.

-The transitional period came to end with the completion of the 2006 general election and the swearing in of Kabila as president on 6 December 2006.
+The transitional period came to end with the completion of the 2006 general election and the swearing in of Kabila as president on 6 December 2006, the start of the newly elected parliament in January 2007, and the new cabinet taking office on 5 February 2007.